drunkard/ceph-readable-doc/html/_sources/man/8/mount.ceph.rst.txt

     available modes are ``no`` and ``clean``.
 The default is ``no``.

     - ``no``: never attempt to reconnect when client detects that it has been blocklisted.
-Blacklisted clients will not attempt to reconnect and their operations will fail too.
+Blocklisted clients will not attempt to reconnect and their operations will fail too.

     - ``clean``: client reconnects to the Ceph cluster automatically when it detects that it has been blocklisted.
 During reconnect, client drops